alosadagrande/tekton-dpdk/blog.md

             claimName: pvc-testpmd
 ```

-Next, create the [TriggerBinding file](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-triggers/triggerbinding.yaml) which specifies the values to use for your TriggerTemplate’s parameters.
+Next, apply the [TriggerBinding file](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/triggerbinding.yaml) which specifies the values to use for your TriggerTemplate’s parameters.
 The _GIT_URL_ and _REVISION_ parameters are especially important because they are extracted from the pull request event body.
 See [GitHub pull request event documentation](https://developer.github.com/v3/activity/events/types/#pullrequestevent) for more information.

 The rest of the parameters in the `TriggerBinding` have hardcoded values because they do not come from the pull request event; these values are specific to the OpenShift environment.